-Gandaki Zone, North Gorkha district, upper Buri Gandaki river, from Namrung to Samdo and Prok.
+Gandaki zone: north Gorkha district, upper Buri Gandaki river, from Namrung to Prok and Samdo.

 Nubri marry within their community and from the Kutang community.
 People trade in Gorkha District and also with Tibet.
-Ethnonym: Bhotia or Bhote, refers to people of Tibetan origin; in some contexts derogatory.
 Ethnic identity is closely affiliated between the Nubri and the Kuke [ght].
-Buddhist (Lamaist).
+Buddhist.